pydio/cells-sdk-java/README.md

 - a token is retrieved from its internal cache
 - it is refreshed if necessary
-- if no token have been found the transport look for persisted credentials and tries to get a token.
+- if no token have been found, the transport searches for persisted credentials and tries to get a token.

-To retrieve a transport, you must first register an account via the ServerFactory by providing a valid ServerURL and credentials, that can be:
+To get a transport, you must first register an account via the ServerFactory by providing a valid ServerURL and credentials, that can be:

 - JWTCredentials: wraps a JWT Token
 - LegacyPasswordCredentials: wraps a valid password of a Cells user (warning: this is dangerous)